Earl Grey Shortbread with Lavender Buttercream

 - Preheat oven to 375 degrees F.

-- Slice the log into 1/3-inch thick disks.
+- Slice the log into 1/3-inch-thick disks.
 Place on parchment lined baking sheets, 2 inches apart.
 Bake until the edges are just lightly brown, about 12 minutes.
 Watch the time carefully, these cookies are thin and will burn quickly.
 Let the shortbread cool on the cookie sheets for 5 minutes and then transfer to wire racks and cool to room temperature.

 - Add butter to the bowl of your electric mixer fitted with the paddle attachment and beat until creamy.
 With the mixer on low speed, gradually add the powdered sugar and finely chopped lavender.
 Increase the speed of the mixer, scrape down the sides, if needed, and beat the frosting until fluffy and combined.
 Beat in the vanilla extract.